Manitoba Motor Carrier Enforcement (MMCE)

 MMCE MANDATE

-Promote road-safety and protect Manitoba’s infrastructure through enforcement, education and industry engagement.
+MMCE is a specialized government law enforcement agency that promotes road-safety and protects Manitoba’s infrastructure through enforcement, education and industry engagement.

 MMCE MISSION